mitesh2010/space-square-shooter/README.md

 👨‍💻 Author

-Made by Mitesh Agrawal.

-Built as a creative arcade survival project using web technologies.
+Created by Mitesh Agrawal using HTML, CSS, JavaScript, VS Code, GitHub, and Vercel.

 ---